 Arbitration is often an incredibly helpful tool.
 But choosing to arbitrate means that a party gives up certain constitutional rights to a trial, which makes it a big decision.
 The choice must be informed, so it is important to consider the cons of arbitration as well.

 - Speed: Speed can be both a pro and a con.
 While resolving a dispute faster is usually a good thing, there are cases where litigation could grant motions and preliminary matters to be settled for trial, allowing the parties to streamline their case and narrow the issues to the complicated and specific points of law.
-These types of decisions are not usually available in arbitration.
+These types of decisions are not usually available in arbitration clauses.

 - Costs: Many parties elect to be represented by an attorney, which can eliminate much of the cost-saving factors.
 Certain arbitrators will often also have large fees that increase with the amount of the claim.
 This can make a party pay a lot of money if they must pay an award and the arbitration fees.